Aidanddow/cs20-main/README.md

 ## Usage
 Right click on the desired table, and the data will be downloaded as a .xls file

 ## Setup

 Load Chrome extension in Chrome by going to Settings->Extensions->Load Unpacked, then selecting the project extension folder.\
-Running the Django app backend requires python version 3.8 or later, this can be found here - https://www.python.org/downloads/

 ## Django backend
 This should be running on an external server, access to it requires being on the University of Glasgow's network or using the VPN.